-In Cortona you may book cooking classes – lots of people who organize this kind of service will have a kids’ option.
-What’s better than learning how to make fresh pasta hands on with your little ones?
+In Cortona, you can arrange a cooking class – lots of people who organize this kind of service will offer a kids’ option.
+What’s better than learning how to make fresh pasta hands-on with your little ones?

-During the winter months, the MAEC museum and their staff usually organize a series of events and activities especially designed for kids.
-I’m talking about theme parties (Halloween, for example), workshops based on archaeology and history, art workshops, a game room.
+During the winter months, the MAEC museum and its staff usually organize a series of events and activities specially designed for kids.
+I’m talking about theme parties (Halloween, for example), workshops based on archaeology and history, art workshops, and a playroom.
 Ask them for a calendar and more information.

-Cortona with kids: Ideas on what to do outside the town
+Cortona with kids: ideas on what to do outside the town

-Finally, other ideas on where to go and what to do with small kids are all about the surroundings of Cortona.
+Other ideas on where to go and what to do with small kids are all about the surroundings of Cortona.

-Even you don’t want an organized tour, have a look at the “Sentiero della Bonifica”: it is a car-free path crossing the whole Valdichiana, running on the edges of the rivers and canals of the area.
-Perfect for Spring walks or bike tours, and following the paths it’s impossible to get lost!
+Even if you don’t want an organized tour, have a look at the “Sentiero della Bonifica”.
+This is a car-free path crossing the whole Valdichiana, running on the edges of the rivers and canals of the area.
+Perfect for Spring walks or bike tours, and following the paths it’s impossible to get lost.